Loan Repayment Program for Mental Health Professionals

 When will I receive my award?

-Approximately 30 days before the end of the service period, a link to the application for payment will be emailed to you.
 The annual award will be mailed to the lender after you have completed each year of service and all documentation has been received and reviewed.

 I have been practicing for several years and just learned about this program.
 Can I receive funds for my previous years of service?